cadrgtsecond/bqncards/md/op/find.md

+# Deduplicate

+Deduplicate removes every major cell from the argument that matches an earlier cell, resulting in an array with the same rank but possibly a shorter length.
+It might also be described as returning the unique major cells of the argument, ordered by first occurrence.
+Deduplicate [Under](under.md) [Reverse](reverse.md) (`⍷⌾⌽`) orders by last occurrence instead.

+        ⍷ >"take"‿"drop"‿"drop"‿"pick"‿"take"‿"take"

+        ⍷⌾⌽ >"take"‿"drop"‿"drop"‿"pick"‿"take"‿"take"

 # Find

 Find (`⍷`) searches for occurrences of an array `𝕨` within `𝕩`.
 The result contains a boolean for each possible location, which is 1 if `𝕨` was found there and 0 if not.